pfsense/docs/source/hardware/remove-f1-boot-prompt.rst

  # sysctl kern.geom.debugflags=0

-Which will disable the “foot shooting mode” and also stop printing geom debug messages to the console.
+Which will disable the "foot shooting mode" and also stop printing geom debug messages to the console.

 If this error is received::